 While many visual tools are outgrown quickly, the slight complexity of the whales often captures the attention of babies who are beginning to seek more dynamic movement and realistic forms.
 Observing this shift helps you determine when they are ready to transition from pure observation to physical reaching.

-For families who enjoy preparing Montessori materials at home, the Whale mobile is available as both a Montessori Whale mobile DIY kit and a Montessori Whale mobile digital pattern, allowing the materials to be assembled step by step.
+For families who enjoy preparing Montessori materials at home, the Whale mobile is available as both a Montessori Whale mobile DIY kit and a Montessori Whale mobile digital pattern, allowing you to create the mobile step by step while maintaining the correct proportions and balance.

 Further Reading